melharfi/ECLP/README.md

 The object result store all data parsed.

-For argument you can check the **result.Args**, it's a list of object
+For argument you can check the **result.Args**, it's a list of object Arguments is "start 5 3.6 true T" will be parsed as string, int, float, bool and char.

 For flags you can use result.Flags, it's a list of strings

-For properties you can use result.Properties, it's a Dictionnary with string as entry/key and object as value Dictionary<string, object>
+For properties you can use result.Properties, it's a Dictionnary with string as entry/key and object as value Dictionary<string, object>.
+Flags are -p driver=steave -p age=30 and will be parsed as string.

 For collections you can use result.Collections, it's a dictionnary with string as entry/key and array object as value Dictionary<string, object>